osquery/osquery/docs/wiki/deployment/anomaly-detection.md

+# Anomaly detection with osquery

 An osquery deployment can help you establish an infrastructural baseline, allowing you to detect malicious activity using scheduled queries.

 This approach will help you catch known malware ([WireLurker](https://bits.blogs.nytimes.com/2014/11/05/malicious-software-campaign-targets-apple-users-in-china/), IceFog, Imuler, etc.), and more importantly, unknown malware.
-Let's look at MacOS startup items for a given laptop using [osqueryi](../introduction/using-osqueryi.md):
+Let's look at macOS startup items for a given laptop using [osqueryi](../introduction/using-osqueryi.md):

 ```sh
 $ osqueryi